The Best Text Analysis Tools in 2025

 Spacy requires knowledge of Python and programming, and you would need to set up your own infrastructure.
 However, an easy way to begin is to set up a Jupyter Notebook (or a cloud-based Google Collab), load the Spacy library in there, and start experimenting with it there.
 If the capacity becomes insufficient, it is always possible to move the script to a bigger server or to set up your own machine for this purpose.

-Spacy offers:
+Spacy Offers:

 • named entity extraction